 It looks like any concept of time attracts me no ends.
 So much that I decided to spend my New Year's Eve at MoMA, because of their show The Clock.

 The idea of long lasting multimedia art installations and performances seduced me ever since I discovered the incredible Marina Abramovic.
-I have seen her on PBS, and her discourse enthralled me like no other.
-I didn't get to see her show at MoMA, but this decision is largely an homage to her.
+I have recently discovered her on PBS, and her discourse enthralled me like no other.
+I didn't get to see her show at MoMA, so the decision to spend New Year's Eve at this art show is my homage to her.